Adib Ishaq

 Born in Damascus (then a city of the Ottoman Empire, and the present-day capital of Syria), he was enrolled at a Lazarists' school, where he studied Arabic and French.
 He left school before he was even twelve years old to meet his family's needs by working at the customs house.
 This experience would make him proficient in Turkish as well.
 At the age of fifteen, Ishaq joined his father in Beirut to work for the postal office.
 He later found work in the Beirut customs house, but his passion for writing pushed him towards journalism; he contributed to Al-Taqaddum (Progress).
 He moved to Egypt in 1876.
-He became a disciple of Jamal al-Din al-Afghani after meeting him in Cairo.
+He became a disciple of Jamal al-Din al-Afghani after meeting him in Cairo and subsequently founded a newspaper for him.

 In 1879, he founded the Parisian journal Misr al-Qahira (Egypt the Victorious) with the help of Abdallah Marrash.
+He joined the Urabi Nationalist Movement (1879-1882), and held a senior secretarial position for the government of the movement.
+He however had to leave Egypt in 1881 when the movement became to disintegrate and prominent figures within it started defecting to the British.

 He died at his summer estate in al-Hadath (in present-day Lebanon).
 A collection of his works in Arabic was published under the title Al-Durar (The Pearls) by Jirjis Mikha'il Nahhas in Alexandria in 1886; another edition of Al-Durar, edited by Adib's brother Awni, was published in Beirut in 1909.